 The more creative you are, the more options you will have with the food that is served in your dining hall.
-Take oatmeal for instance.
-There are so many variations that you can get from combining it with banana, apple slices, nuts, mixed berries, and peanut butter.
+For instance, oatmeal has so many variations that you can get from combining it with banana, apple slices, nuts, mixed berries, and peanut butter.

-Try as much as possible to explore your options.
+Try to explore your options as much as possible.
 Be creative with the different staples.
 You can combine rice with things like leafy greens, steamed vegetables, soups, salsa, and salad bar items.

 Take advantage of the endless possibilities at the salad bar in your dining hall: carrots, cucumbers, tomatoes, peppers, beans, chickpeas, and tofu.

 Befriend the Dining Hall Staff